France's 5G spectrum to be sold at floor price of 2.17 billion euros: minister

 France’s economy ministry has the final word on the floor price for sale.

 “The floor (price) that we’re proposing seems reasonable to us,” Junior Economy Minister Agnès Pannier-Runacher told French newspaper Les Echos.
-“It’s up to the government to assume its responsabilities and decide.”
+“It’s up to the government to assume its responsibilities and decide.”

 Arcep kicked off the long-awaited sale of 5G spectrum on Thursday, ending months of intense debate between the country’s four telecoms operators and authorities on how to best deploy the new mobile technology.

-Note: (This story has been refiled to clarify in lead that Acerp is the telecoms regulator not operator.)